SYGong/sygong.github.io/_posts/2019-02-24-a-regularization-framework-for-fingerprint-based-reconstruction-of-mobile-trajectories.md

 ### Online copies
 [Article][article_link]

+{::comment}

 ## Synopsis

+Regularization framework with the spatiotemporal properties to .

 be reconstructed from the real-time fingerprint data that are obtained by the sensors built in the device.